EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 ### 3.1.2.
 Active permission

 In the current EOSIO implementation, the implicit default permission linked to all actions is `active`, which sits one level below the `owner` permission within the hierarchy structure.
 As a result, the `active` permission can do anything the `owner` permission can, except changing the keys associated with the owner.
 The `active` permission is typically used for voting, transferring funds, and other account operations.
 For more specific actions, custom permissions are typically created below the `active` permission and mapped to specific contracts or actions.
-Refer to the [Creating and Linking Custom Permissions](/getting-started/smart-contract-development/linking-custom-permission) for more details.
+Refer to the [Creating and Linking Custom Permissions](../02_getting-started/02_smart-contract-development/08_linking-custom-permission.md) for more details.

 [[info | Custom Permissions]]
 | EOSIO allows to create custom hierarchical permissions that stem from the owner permission.
 This allows finer control over action authorizations.
 It also strengthens security in case the `active` permission gets compromised.
-For such an alternate permission structure, check [Safe Mode Permissions](https://medium.com/eos-new-york/86ad99fd8c40).

 ## 3.2.
 Authority Table

 Each account's permission can be linked to an authority table used to determine whether a given action authorization can be satisfied.
 The authority table contains the applicable permission name and threshold, the "factors" and their weights, all of which are used in the evaluation to determine whether the authorization can be satisfied.
 The permission threshold is the target numerical value that must be reached to satisfy the action authorization - see the `authority` schema below.

-Name | Type | Mandatory
+Name | Type | Description
 -|-|-
-`threshold` | `uint32_t` | yes
+`threshold` | `uint32_t` | threshold value to meet
-`keys` | array of `key_weight` | yes
-`accounts` | array of `permission_level_weight` | yes
-`waits` | array of `wait_weight` | yes
+`keys` | array of `key_weight` | list of public keys and weights `accounts` | array of `permission_level_weight` | list of `account@permission` levels and weights `waits` | array of `wait_weight` | list of time waits and weights

 The `key_weight` type contains the actor's public key and associated weight.
 The `permission_level_weight` type consists of the actor's `account@permission` level and associated weight.
-The `wait_weight` contains the time wait and associated weight (used satisfying actions in delayed user transactions - see [3.6.3.
+The `wait_weight` contains the time wait and associated weight (used satisfying actions in delayed user transactions - see [Transactions Protocol: 3.6.3.
 Delayed User Transactions](02_transactions_protocol.md#363-delayed-user-transactions)).
 All of these types allow to define lists of authority factors that are used for satisfaction of action authorizations.
 Authority factors are described next.

 ### 3.2.1.
 Authority Factors